Smart Fu - Digital Door Guardian

 Touch and OLED Integration

-The touch sensor and OLED worked well separately on XIAO Extension Board, but failed to worked together using dupont thread.
-I had to confirm the pin behavior, also the OLED font sizes that need actually fit the 128 x 128 screen.
+The digital touch module and OLED worked well separately on the XIAO expansion board, but failed together on my custom PCB when I used dupont wires.
+I had to confirm pin behavior, power routing, and OLED font sizes that actually fit the 128 x 128 screen.
 At one point WELCOME was too large and the last letter was cut off.

 ePaper Second Refresh